Brandon Truaxe

 Brandon Truaxe (born Ali Roshan; 19 June 1978 in Tehran – 20 January 2019 in Toronto), was an Iranian-Canadian computer scientist and cosmetics entrepreneur known as the founder of Toronto-based beauty company DECIEM.
-He became known for launching 10 cosmetic brands at once and then for being the brain behind the brand The Ordinary with clinical formulations at modest price points - manufacturing everything in-house.

 Early life

 Truaxe was born Ali Roshan in Tehran on 19 June 1978 during a lull in the unrest that would explode in revolution a few weeks later.
 His family left Iran and came to Toronto in 1995 as refugees.
 His mother died of breast cancer when he was young and his estranged father returned to Iran.
 He studied computer science at the University of Waterloo, graduating in 2001.
-His formative professional experience happened around this time, when he had an internship on analysis software for ″one of the big cosmetic manufacturers — a big brand that owns many things″ in New York, and was shocked at the mark-ups it charged.
+His formative professional experience happened around this time, when he had an internship on analysis software for "one of the big cosmetic manufacturers — a big brand that owns many things" in New York, and was shocked at the mark-ups it charged.

-Shortly after graduation Truaxe founded software development firm, Schematte Corporation, and nutritional supplements company, Organic Senses Ltd. Both companies were dissolved in 2008 and 2007 for failure to file annual returns.
+Shortly after graduation, Truaxe founded a software development firm, Schematte Corporation, and a nutritional supplements company, Organic Senses Ltd. The companies were dissolved in 2008 and 2007 for failure to file annual returns.

-In 2003, Truaxe founded his first skin care brand Euoko with partner Julio Torres, supported by Pasquale Cusano, a Vancouver jeweler, who served as his mentor and investor.
+In 2003, Truaxe founded his first skincare brand, Euoko, with partner Julio Torres, supported by Pasquale Cusano, a Vancouver jeweller, who served as his mentor and investor.
 Truaxe resigned from the company in 2011.

-In 2009 he founded Indeed Labs, which includes the Nanoblur collection.
-Truaxe later left Indeed Labs to found DECIEM in 2012, his fourth business.
+In 2009 he founded another skincare brand, Indeed Labs.
+Truaxe left Indeed Labs in 2012 to found DECIEM, his fourth business.